mu-semtech/mu-cli/README.md

           ./config/project-scripts/:/app/scripts/
         restart: "no"

 Before executing scripts, make sure the container has been created.
 You should `up` the service.
-The container should exit after a few seconds to preserve system resources, it's inner contenst will stay available to mu-scripts.
+The container should exit after a few seconds to preserve system resources, it's inner contents will stay available to mu-scripts.

     docker-compose up -d project-scripts